-Adding a custom off road bumper to your rig is not only one of coolest mods you can make, besides a lift kit, it’s actually a practical decision if you plan to hit the trails often or you want to protect your investment in a unique way.
+Adding off road Truck & Jeep bumpers to your rig is not only one of coolest mods you can make, besides a lift kit, it’s actually a practical decision if you plan to hit the trails often or you want to protect your investment in a unique way.
 Since you’ve been thinking about adding an off road bumper to your Jeep or truck let’s first go over some important information to know about 4×4 specialty bumpers before you go shopping.

-Some important details to consider when shopping for aftermarket bumpers are the differences between steel and aluminum, how adding a bumper might affect your driving experience, and maybe most importantly what awesome accessories are suitable for them.
+Some important details to consider when shopping for aftermarket Truck & Jeep Bumpers are the differences between steel and aluminum, how adding a bumper might affect your driving experience, and maybe most importantly what awesome accessories are suitable for them.

 Base aftermarket replacement bumpers look similar to factory bumpers but are made to give a slightly custom look.
 This type of replacement bumper is manufactured to blend in with the contours of your truck, unlike most aftermarket bumpers.
 Another noticeable trait is the absence of grille guards or push bars attached to these bumpers.
 A base bumper will give your work truck or daily driver a more robust look, more durability and more strength than your stock bumper.
 This style is great anyone wanting a moderate upgrade that also allows for adding a winch and brighter fog lamps later on.

 Aluminum is an okay alternative to factory bumpers because of their lightweight, but if you’re into rock climbing with your 4×4, this type of bumper is not for you, as collisions tend to weaken aluminum bumpers by straining bolts or welds.
 Nevertheless, if you go mudding a lot instead of offroading then an aluminum bumper is great since they will not rust or oxidize like steel can.
 In addition, since aluminum is lighter than steel it will not affect your rigs ride quality as much as a heavy steel bumper might.